Key Supplements for Better Heart Health

 Take charge of your heart health by eating well, keep exercising, and working some of these cardiovascular supplements into your daily routine.
 As always, we recommend you speak to your healthcare professional before adding any supplements to your routine.

-Podcast: Heart Health Strategies with Kyolic Omeg-AGE with Dr. LaValle
+Podcast: Heart Health Strategies with Kyolic Omeg-AGE with Jim LaValle

 Click here to listen to this podcast.